Jab We Met: Plot

-After traveling together for days, they arrive in Bhatinda.
-Geet introduces Aditya to her family as the man who protected her.
-Though her grandfather suspects a romance, he eventually thanks Aditya for looking after her.
-To conceal his identity as a wealthy businessman, Aditya introduces himself as a musician.

-Soon after, Geet tells Aditya that her family intends to arrange her marriage to a childhood friend, but she refuses.
-Determined to be with Anshuman, she convinces Aditya to accompany her to Manali.
-There, Aditya bids her farewell and returns to Mumbai.
+After traveling together for days, they arrive at Geet's family home in Batinda.
+Geet's family warmly takes Aditya in; to conceal his identity as a wealthy businessman, he introduces himself as a musician.
+Geet's family intends to arrange her marriage to a childhood friend, but she refuses.
+Determined to be with Anshuman, she runs away from home with Aditya and he drops her off at Manali, where Anshuman lives.
+There, he bids her farewell and returns to Mumbai.

-The journey transforms Aditya’s life: he reconciles with his estranged mother and finds new confidence in work, even naming a product line after Geet.
-He is now successful in business again and realizes she brought meaning and color back into his world, and he has fallen in love with her.
+The journey transforms Aditya's life: he reconciles with his estranged mother and finds new confidence in work, naming a new product line after Geet.
+He realizes she brought meaning and colour back into his world, and he has fallen in love with her.

-Months later, Geet’s family visits Aditya in Mumbai, distraught that she has been missing since she left home.
+Months later, Geet's family visits Aditya in Mumbai, distraught that she has been missing since she left home.
 Shocked, Aditya travels to Manali and confronts Anshuman, who admits he rejected Geet when she arrived unannounced, unwilling to marry her.
-Aditya eventually finds Geet in Shimla, working as a schoolteacher and living in quiet seclusion.
+Aditya eventually finds Geet in Shimla, working as a schoolteacher and living in seclusion.

-He encourages her to regain her spark by saying spiteful things to him over the phone.
-Following the phone call, she feels much better and healed.
-However, complications arise when Anshuman reappears, hoping to reconcile and trying to explain his side of the story, but Geet is not convinced.
-The three travel to Bhatinda together, where Geet’s family mistakes Aditya for her partner and prepares for their marriage.
-Geet hesitates to reveal the truth, torn between her past and present.
-Ultimately, she realizes her love for Aditya is genuine.
-In front of everyone—including Anshuman—she declares her feelings with a kiss.
-Anshuman exits her life, and Geet and Aditya marry, with their families’ blessings.
+He encourages her to regain her spark the same way she helped him regain his.
+Back in the hotel room, Geet is depressed, unable to forget Anshuman, so Aditya advises her to erase Anshuman from her life.
+She calls Anshuman and says offensive things towards him.
+As Geet is starting to heal, Anshuman reappears, hoping to reconcile.
+Geet is torn.
+The three travel to Bhatinda together, where Geet's family mistakes Aditya for her partner; liking him, they happily prepare for the marriage.
+Geet hesitates to reveal the truth as she witnesses the differences between Aditya and Anshuman.
+Ultimately, she realizes her love for Aditya and leaves Anshuman.
+Geet and Aditya marry, with their families’ blessings.